Partnering to support strong student outcomes

 Our programs are designed to help meet curriculum requirements and the FISO/NSW Wellbeing Framework.

 Through targeted reading, writing and language exercises, our volunteers aim to help improve children’s confidence, engagement and interaction with literacy.
-Education Volunteers commit two hours a week for at least six months to the partner school or centre they are matched to.
+Education Volunteers commit two hours a week for at least six months to the partner school they are matched to.
 We provide our volunteers with ongoing support and training to help them have the greatest possible impact in the classroom.

-All Ardoch volunteers are screened, trained and vaccinated.
+All Ardoch volunteers are screened, and trained.

 Writer in Residence